anna099/hegel/actualisation/4-virtue.md

 let universality *sublate* individuality; for the rest of society (those who partake in the way of the world), universality is sublated by individuality: the individual 'is the essence' of life.

+Virtue is thus a rejection of the individualistic forms of self-actualisation that preceded it, a rejection of the idea that the law has a relation to one's personal whims.
+The position of the 'knight of virtue' is therefore rather
+paradoxical: since the success of virtue is the *overcoming* of individuality, there will be no individual to celebrate this success should it take place.
+The knight of virtue 'engages with the way of the world; but its purpose and true essence lie in *defeating the actuality* of the way of the world.
+As a result, the existence of the good which is thereby brought about is the *cessation of its doing*.'[^71] The knight of virtue is an individual against individuality.
+Moreover, since the 'true essence' of virtue -- that is, a world in which everyone is virtuous -- is not yet actual, and since it stands completely outside the domain of individuality, the knight of virtue 'only *has faith in*' the possibility of global virtuousness.[^72] Put together, the self-sacrificing goal of the knight of virtue and the inherent uncertainty in this goal make the quest for virtue a remarkably different kind of self-actualisation to the previous two kinds.